digawp/Data-transfer-application/README.md

 Due to the nature of this project, some informations are hard-coded to be faster and tiny as possible.
 You can change the ip address, the port number, and the paths directly in the code.

-If you want to run it under windows, please paid attention to also change the char "/" to "\\" at line 71-72 of client.cpp
+If you want to run it under windows, please paid attention to also change the char "/" to "\\" at line 62-63 of client.cpp

+### Notes

+If you want to know more about the project research and history, chek the "Project_report" file.

 ### License